oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     Host: server.example.com

 The authorization server validates the request to ensure that all required parameters are present and valid.

+In particular, the authorization server MUST validate the `redirect_uri` in the request if present, ensuring that it matches one of the registered redirect URIs previously established during client registration ({{client-registration}}).
+When comparing the two URIs the authorization server MUST using simple character-by-character string comparison as defined in {{RFC3986}}, Section 6.2.1.

-If the request is valid, the authorization server authenticates the resource owner and obtains an authorization decision (by asking the resource owner or by establishing approval via other means).
+If the request is valid,
+the authorization server authenticates the resource owner and obtains an authorization decision (by asking the resource owner or by establishing approval via other means).